web3privacy/docs/docs/events/types.md

 A Hackathon is usually accompanied by one or more Meetups, or possibly a Summit.

 The number of slots at the hackathon is very flexible.

+### Meta-hackathon

+The meta-hackathon is a multi-day event focused purely on building and expanding Web3Privacy Now activities.